 The plan administrator may amend or terminate the 2016 Plan at any time; however, no amendment, other than an amendment that increases the number of shares available under the 2016 Plan, may materially and adversely affect an award outstanding under the 2016 Plan without the consent of the affected participant and shareholder approval will be obtained for any amendment to the extent necessary to comply with our Articles of Association or applicable laws.
 Further, the plan administrator cannot, without the approval of our shareholders, amend any outstanding stock option or SAR to reduce its price per share or cancel any outstanding stock option or SAR in exchange for cash or another award under the 2016 Plan with an exercise price per share that is less than the exercise price per share of the original stock option or SAR.
-The 2016 Plan will remain in effect until the tenth anniversary of the earlier of its effective date or the date our shareholders approve the 2016 Plan, unless earlier terminated by the plan administrator.
+The 2016 Plan will remain in effect until the tenth anniversary of the date our shareholders approved the 2016 Plan, unless earlier terminated by the plan administrator.
 No awards may be granted under the 2016 Plan after its termination.

-Foreign Participants, Claw-Back Provisions, Transferability and Participant Payments such foreign jurisdictions.
+Foreign Participants, Claw-Back Provisions, Transferability and Participant Payments

+The plan administrator may modify awards granted to participants who are employed outside the Netherlands or establish subplans or procedures to address differences in laws, rules, regulations or customs of such foreign jurisdictions.
 All awards will be subject to any company claw-back policy as set forth in such claw-back policy or the applicable award agreement.
 Except as the plan administrator may determine or provide in an award agreement, awards under the 2016 Plan are generally non-transferrable, except by will or the laws of descent and distribution, or, subject to the plan administrator's consent, pursuant to a domestic relations order, and are generally exercisable only by the participant.
 With regard to tax withholding obligations arising in connection with awards under the 2016 Plan, and exercise price obligations arising in connection with the exercise of stock options under the 2016 Plan, the plan administrator may, in its discretion, accept cash, wire transfer or check, common shares that meet specified conditions, a promissory note, a "market sell order," such other consideration as the plan administrator deems suitable or any combination of the foregoing.